lsu-ddem/intro-to-esports/content/5-Digital Literacy/2_Lesson_2/_index.en.md

 ### Objective(s):

-After the daily meme, the students will participate in a lecture and utilize the [Cornell note taking method](https://drive.google.com/drive/folders/0B-fnzlPK8lcvdFJ3OXlUUWdYUUU?ths=true) to define and describe digital literacy as well as describe what a digital literate person might personify.
+The students will participate in a lecture and utilize the [Cornell note taking method](https://drive.google.com/drive/folders/0B-fnzlPK8lcvdFJ3OXlUUWdYUUU?ths=true) to define and describe digital literacy as well as describe what a digital literate person might personify.

 ### Overview:
 This lesson will describe what digital literacy through demonstration and encourage the students to develop a positive digital identity.